2020 in North Africa: Western Sahara

 When Spain gave up Spanish Sahara in 1976, Morocco, Mauritania, and Polisario Front fought for control of the territory.
 Mauritania gave up its claims in 1979.
 Today the government of Morocco claims sovereignty and controls 3/4 of the territory of Western Sahara, which it calls its Southern Provinces (Note: Morocco's rule over the Western Sahara is not officially recognized by any country, but Morocco has the support of the Arab League.)
 The United Nations proposed a referendum on the area's future; Morocco agreed to autonomy in 2007 but no referendum.
 The largest city is Laayoune.

-Territorial and border disputes with Spain

-The Kingdom of Spain controls two cities on the Mediterranean coast of Africa.
-Western Sahara was a Spanish colony until 1973, but Morocco disputes the claims.